 Representation of example input ( Mi-1, Ti ) and output ( tTi, Mi ) 2D point clouds:

-Compared with the LIBICP, the SLAMICP returns the number of iterations, the mean inlier distance, the outliers, the transformed point cloud and the updated map.
+Compared with LIBICP, the SLAMICP library returns the number of iterations, the mean inlier distance, the outliers, the transformed point cloud and the updated map.

 The SLAMICP function computes the transformation (Pi) that aligns the input point cloud (Ti) with a reference point cloud (M).